ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 the identifier useful, and may wish to locate the specimen using it.

-Loaned specimens occasionally return with de-facto other IDs (in the form of attached barcodes, GenBank numbers, “personal numbers,” etc.).
+Loaned specimens occasionally return with de-facto other IDs (in the form of attached barcodes, GenBank numbers, "personal numbers," etc.).
 Record all these as Other IDs.

 The vast majority of the current 150 (one hundred and fifty!)
 ID types